 House training is essential, as it includes some basic elements like urinating and outdoor potty training.
 These are the two of the most critical parts of any house training when you are raising a four-legged pet.

 This is because, with this type of training, you can ensure the required cleaning and sanitation conditions in your home.
 Normally, goats are wise and intelligent creatures, as they can perform numerous tasks when trained.

 This also applies to potty training and urinating habits.
 However, you can’t train a goat overnight, as it requires some time, patience, lots of affection.

 Pygmy goats love to be treated like a kid.
 They tap or scratch their ears when they perform a trick or obey your order.
 What you need to do is appreciate your pet every time it does something right.
 Also, you should reward the goat with a handful of grains.

 Tricks to Teach a Pygmy Goats

-Ticks that you can teach to your pygmy goat:
+Here are some tricks that you can teach to your pygmy goats:

 After this, say open the door, which is the cue word that your goat would remember and act accordingly when you say it.